The 50 Most Beloved TV Couples of All Time

 Boy, were they wrong.
-Lucy and Ricky quickly won audiences’ hearts.
+Lucy and Ricky quickly won audiences' hearts.
 In fact, more than 70 percent of TV viewers in the country tuned in to see them welcome their fictional son in 1953.
 The series not only changed the course of television, but it made audiences laugh week after week for six years.
-The words “I’m home” have never been the same.

-Eric and Tami, Friday Night Lights
+Coach Taylor and Tami, Friday Night Lights

-There are three versions of Friday Night Lights: the 1990 nonfiction book by Buzz Bissinger, the 2004 drama film adaptation by Peter Berg, and the 2006 television series (also by Berg) inspired by the film.
-But the couple at the center of the third iteration—Coach Eric Taylor (Kyle Chandler) and Tami Taylor (Connie Britton)—is really what stuck with fans, thanks to their love as big as the great state of Texas.
+There are three versions of Friday Night Lights: the 1990 nonfiction book by Buzz Bissinger, the 2004 film adaptation by Peter Berg, and the 2006 television series (also by Berg) inspired by the film.
+But the couple at the center of the third iteration—Coach Eric Taylor (Kyle Chandler) and Tami Taylor (Connie Britton)—is what really stuck with fans, thanks to their love as big as the great state of Texas.

 TV critic Alan Sepinwall called the Taylors "one of TV’s most realistic and loving couples."
 Using these two characters as the relative moral high ground, Friday Night Lights portrayed real issues among Middle Americans—like family values, racism, drugs, and abortion—in a truly authentic way for five seasons, winning over critics and viewers alike.